*Updated 2024

 Sleepaway camp is expensive

-More than half of American consumers (64%) live paycheck to paycheck.
+Seventy-eight percent of American consumers live paycheck to paycheck.
 This means that after paying for necessities like rent, utilities, food and health care, there isn’t any money left for luxuries.
 And among the lucky few who do have money left at the end of the month, spending several thousands of dollars on sleepaway camp for Tina or Jimmy just isn’t as appealing as a whole family vacation or some other splurge everyone can enjoy.
 Why not instill in children the personal and practical skills acquired at camp from home – through summer jobs or family activities and outings on the weekends?

 Say goodbye to adult supervision (and good hygiene, nutrition, etc.)

+At sleepaway camp, counselors, often still young themselves, are in charge of making sure that their campers regularly eat, shower and wear clean underwear.
+It’s no wonder, then, that hygiene and nutrition can suffer.
+More worrying, though, is that our kids’ emotional well-being may suffer, too.
 Although some camps require their counselors to be 18 or older, many camps hire counselors as young as 16 and accept 14- and 15-year-old junior counselors.
 These teen or pre-teen counselors may not be equipped to maintain the levels of cleanliness, proper eating and emotional support that children need to thrive.
 Who’s to know if they, themselves, have the emotional maturity to recognize or deal with any sensitive issues, like bullying or other mental distress, that their campers may experience?

 The Bottom Line: While summer camp can be fun and provide kids with memorable experiences, the sleepaway camp experience is not the only way for boys and girls to spend the lazy days of summer.
 Do you think children should go to sleepaway camp?